arjunnit/ScalableServices/booksmicroservice/readme.md

 # TO RUN THE APPLICATION LOCALLY

     ./gradlew bootRun
-        RUN JUST THE SQL SERVICE WITH DOCKER AND CHANGE SQL URL TO: spring.datasource.url=jdbc:mysql://localhost:3306/bookdb
+        RUN JUST THE SQL SERVICE WITH DOCKER AND CHANGE SQL URL IN application.properties TO: spring.datasource.url=jdbc:mysql://localhost:3306/bookdb

-# TO BUILD JAR FILE USED BY DOCKERFILE AND THEN THE DOCKER COMPOSE

-    ./gradlew clean build
-        CHANGE SQL URL TO:
-        spring.datasource.url=jdbc:mysql://mysql:3306/bookdb

 # OpenAPI JSON available at: http://localhost:8080/v3/api-docs